nafoarmories/nafoarmories.github.io/docs/donate.markdown

 image: assets/images/pride_100x100.png
 ---

-# Donate

-There are a few ways you can help us financially

-{% include donate_section.html links=site.data.links.donation %}
+{% include donate_section.html links=site.data.links.donation title="Donation options" %}

-If you want to get a patch, for a donation of 50$ or more, message {% include handle_link.md thing=site.data.twitter.wende %} afterwards!
+If you want to get a patch, donate 50$ or more with "#NAPATCH" in the donation message, and ping {% include handle_link.md thing=site.data.twitter.wende %} afterwards!

 ## Where Your Money Goes